Home

 Love

 Mom asked me, after a vituperative call which caused me to hang up on her within fifteen minutes, if I had written anything I could share.
 Of course not!
 I wanted to refuse to grant her the satisfaction of knowing that I was working hard in some contexts.
 And I knew she didn’t want to hear about the men.
 There was the conference paper on lyric sadism, but it wasn’t for her—and besides, I wasn’t invested in that sort of work.
 I wasn’t interested in making work that would be circulated, shared, or recognized—I wanted to be a psychoanalyst: to sit in the most private of spaces and listen to the most private of speech and to do nothing with it.
 I’d spend hours with unrecorded materials and make what I wanted of it in the moment.
-I’d respond, and care about people, and knew that I cared, and it would be nobody’s business.
-My mother, I understood, had a phobic relation to this sort of profession; she needed her failure to be validated in the public sphere of American sciences and letters or through her damned romantic life to be plugged up with success in mine.
+I’d respond, and care about people, and know that I cared, and it would be nobody’s business.
+My mother, I understood, had a phobic relation to this sort of profession; she needed her failure to be validated in the public sphere of American sciences and letters or have her damned romantic life be plugged up with professional success in mine.
 And so she told me, for the first time, at the age of twenty-five, not to become a man’s financial dependent, not to become a housewife.
 It had never been necessary to mention this to trans man me; now she sensed that dependence on a man, for the first time, was an actual possibility I needed to be discouraged against.
 She then asked me what I felt was most important to accomplish in life.
 I said like taking time to read and think.
 She mentioned my move away from the study of literature in foreign languages, and when she said that literature in English was “extremely limited,” I told her that I didn’t think she had read much of anything and then hung up on her.
 My ire was unironic, total.
 Everything she had said referred to a basic truth, except for that one thing about English.

 I had in fact been fantasizing about becoming a wife, the kind that lives in a house.
 I did in fact have “too many boyfriends” and they were taking me away from the solitude I had previously needed to work.
 And I suppose I found it alarming that my mother was so alarmed, that she had panicked upon seeing me and taken my transformation into a “long haired person” as an indicator of some weakness or inauthenticity.
 It meant I had “changed so much,” and it was true: I was bored.
 I was spending long hours watching birds or drinking tea on his back porch or going for swims in the lake and washing his dishes after he cooked for me.
 I was baking a lot of bread and spending time writing about him in private.
 I became weak with anguish when I felt unloved, and would cry in front of the men I was having sex with.
 But above all, I loved the fact that I was experiencing something different, an emptiness that I had not encountered before, a tendency to be complaisant and to follow, to mold myself in the habits of a man I wouldn’t have admired before.
 I loved it because it meant I was following the modernist directive to make it new!
 And as I had discovered some years prior, Pound’s slogan came from an engraving on a bathtub in a Confucian text, where the verb was “renovate,” so it meant, in context, wash yourself!

 So I believed in the novelty of loving men—of loving a random man for sexual reasons.
 I was ready to admit to it, to make art out of this fact.
 But I couldn’t stand my mother’s denigration of English literature.
 I love Swinburne, Meredith, Lawrence, James.
 I love Donne and Herbert.
 I love Cusk, Berssenbrugge, Heti, Leilani, Gaitskill, Davis.
-I love writers who don’t write in English: Chekov, Mishima, Flaubert, Dazai.
+I love writers who don’t write in English: Chekhov, Mishima, Flaubert, Dazai.
 I love recently, too: I recently love O’Hara.
 I probably won’t be reading him in a couple of weeks, but I love him RIGHT NOW!
 And I might not love all the authors I mentioned above forever.
 I might be an inconstant and unproductive and promiscuous spirit, but I am proud to be well-read, and to love some writers.
 Before the age of twenty-two I didn’t feel well-read at all, and then I met people I liked who read more than me, and copied their habits.
 Reading a lot meant emptying myself out and becoming receptive.
 It also involved following the afflatus of want.
 My movements in and out of different traditions came from a hunger for texts that had no place in my program of studies; I made a canon without foresight.
 I was later punished for being promiscuous: the committee told me to stick to something, to stick to one major argument, to reverse-outline, to read less of the literature on a subject.
 I think I lost a lot of interest in academic life when I started to realize the promiscuity of my reading.
 But mom didn’t understand, mom just knew that she didn’t like where I was going, even if I didn’t tell her the details.
 But it was true: I loved men, and I wanted to write about it, and it was related to my readings.

 I love men.
 I think it is an indirect way of saying “I love you” to all the men I’ve known, but it wouldn’t be accurate to say that hidden in the words “I love men” are a bunch of directed declarations to individual men.
 It is necessarily a general statement and it is in fact meant to blur distinctions.